 Last updated: February 12, 2020

-Suitable for all cooktops and with 17 useful pieces makes this a comprehensive and versatile cookware set.
-Commercial grade stainless steel coupled with impact bonded technology simply means efficient cooking.
+Commercial grade stainless steel coupled with impact bonded technology simply means cookware that’s made for efficient cooking.

-Lots to love about this range including the measurement range inside the pots.
+There’s lots to love about this range including the measurement range inside the pots.
 And for less than $250 you’re buying a complete stainless steel cookware set.
-Cooking is easy because you can use the same saucepan and switch between cooktop and oven cooking and then move to the fridge to store.
-Convenient, time-saving cooking, and less mess.
+Cooking is easy; you can use the same saucepan and switch between cooktop and oven cooking and then move to the fridge to store.
+Time-saving cooking, translates into convenience and less mess.

 We’ve checked out the features of the Duxtop SSIB-17 Professional 17 piece stainless steel cookware set, both pros and cons, and show why it deserves to be on our list of best induction cookware and may be the perfect choice for you.